≡ Menu

 • Comdex ranking: 82

-By 2013, AIG had repaid the bail-out funds.
+By 2013, AIG had repaid the bailout funds.

-And, today, AIG is again considered a financially sound company, though the “A” score from A.M.
+Today, AIG is again considered a financially sound company, though the “A” score from A.M.
 Best remains two rankings below the A++ that AIG once flaunted.

 Products Offered by AIG Life: